- What does Flutter provide?

 What happens when my mobile OS updates and introduces new widgets?

 The Flutter team watches the adoption and demand for new mobile widgets from iOS and Android, and aims to work with the community to build support for new widgets.
-This work may come in the form of lower-level framework features, new composable widgets, or new widget implementations.
+This work might come in the form of lower-level framework features, new composable widgets, or new widget implementations.

 Flutter’s layered architecture is designed to support numerous widget libraries, and we encourage and support the community in building and maintaining widget libraries.